sheltermanager/asm3/src/static/pages/manual/_sources/publishing.rst.txt

 options for filtering animals are the same (see previous section for reference).

-Options are available to override the desex flag to send all your animals and mark whether you will fly animals between states for adoption.
+Options are available to override the desex flag to send all your animals and to indicate which states you will adopt animals to.
+These are necessary as some states have different rules on whether a microchip number or other identifier is needed.
+The state the animal is currently located in (from the fosterer record if available or shelter details) is implicitly added to this set.

 PetRescue have a number of extra fields that you can set by creating additional animal fields with certain names in your database.
 The system responds to the